django-denmark/2024.djangoday.dk/content/talks/joseph/_index.md

 # slides: "https://docs.google.com/presentation/d/1OTI--ZQLLR3N8ixl4OktEwbXfiau_0BNXicl_3j5uYc/edit?usp=sharing"
 # notes: "andrew.jpeg"
 ---
-What does "versioning" mean?
-It means tracking the evolution of a specific record in our database.
-This talk is about ways to version data in a Django project.
-The aim is to create a balance between two, sometimes opposing goals.
-First goal is to have an easy-to-understand data model for product and engineering.
-The second is for our code to make efficient use of the database.

-## Example scenario:

-* Your company sells widgets.
-We track orders in the `Order` model and customers in the `Customer` model.
-* Management uses a report to show locations for orders delivered for customers.
-* A customer with past orders wants to update their address.
-How to handle this without breaking the report just described?
-* What performance considerations come into play?
-* What does the Django ecosystem offer?
-Any alternatives?
-And why?
+Is marrying Django and FastAPI something you should do?
+No.

+But there are specific cases where it makes sense to do so.
+Care has to be taken for them to work properly together.
+Some guardrails need to be put in place.

+The suggested approach is by no means "the best" approach.
+However it's an approach that is embedded in a team's CI/CD flow, and as a result deployed to a production environment.

 ## About Joseph

 I’m Joseph.
-Or “Joe” in short.
 I am in software engineering since the ‘00s.
 Working professionally since ‘06.

 Most of the time my roles were “backend”.
 Where working with data and relational databases is a key part of backend.